 This simple process will give you a much clearer picture of your shortlisted candidates.
-It will also make it clearer, which ones you want to call for an interview.
+It will also make it more visible, who you should be calling back for an interview.
 Again, an experienced recruitment agency will be able to conduct efficient pre-screening processes for you.

 5 – Always ask for references

-It might sound obvious but it is not uncommon for employers to employ a candidate without asking for references.
-References are valuable for a number of reasons.
+It is not uncommon for employers to employ a candidate without asking for recommendations.
+References are valuable for many reasons.
 They give an employer an idea of what they are going to get when they hire an individual.
-A reference provides glimpses of a candidate’s work ethic and habits.
+An endorsement provides glimpses of a candidate’s work ethic and habits.
 Most importantly, this information comes from someone who has had the experience of working with the candidate.